80+ Best Day of the Dead Food and Drink Recipes

 MOLE NEGRO (BLACK MOLE SAUCE WITH CHICKEN)

-An authentic mole negro or black mole sauce made with dried chiles, sesame seeds, garlic, raisins, chocolate, and warm spices.
-This sultry, complex sauce is traditionally served over chicken but would also make delicious enchiladas.
+An authentic mole negro or black mole sauce made with dried chiles, sesame seeds, garlic, raisins, chocolate, and warm spices is probably one of the most popular among Day of the Dead recipes in Oaxaca.

 MOLE ENMOLADAS CON PAPA